 01 Jun What is the difference between Anti-Ageing Injections and Dermal Fillers?

-What is anti-ageing injections?
+What are anti-ageing injections?

 Let us first look at anti-ageing injections or to give it its’ proper name – Botulinum Toxin Type A. As the name suggests, it is a toxin, but a naturally occurring one that has been used safely within both private practice and the NHS for many years.
 Botulinum Toxin Type A is manufactured by different companies and as such you may hear it called different things, a common few are: Azzalure, Bocouture, Xeomin and Dysport.
 Despite the difference in names the way they work is principally the same.
 They come as a powder which is then mixed with a saline (water) solution for injecting.